MicrosoftDocs/well-architected/well-architected/security/identity-access.md

 ### Identity logging

-**Enable Diagnostic setting on Azure resources** to emit information that you can use as an audit trail.
-The diagnostic information shows you which identities attempt to access which resources and the outcome of those attempts.
+**Enable diagnostic settings on Azure resources** to emit information that you can use as an audit trail.
+The diagnostic information shows which identities attempt to access which resources and the outcome of those attempts.
 The collected logs are sent to Azure Monitor.

 > :::image type="icon" source="../_images/trade-off.svg"::: **Tradeoff**: Logging incurs costs because of the data storage that's used to store the logs.
 It also might cause a performance impact, especially on the code and on logging solutions that you add to the application.